 Choosing your new artificial teeth

-You and your dental specialist can choose artificial teeth that are either removable, fixed or a combination of both.
+You and your dental specialist can choose artificial teeth that are removable, fixed or a combination of both:

 - Removable.
-This type is similar to a conventional removable denture.
+This type is similar to a conventional removable denture and can be a partial or full denture.
 It contains artificial white teeth surrounded by pink plastic gum.
 It's mounted on a metal frame that's attached to the implant abutment, and it snaps securely into place.
 It can be easily removed for repair or daily cleaning.

 - Fixed.
 In this type, an artificial tooth is permanently screwed or cemented onto an individual implant abutment.
 You can't remove the tooth for cleaning or during sleep.
-If affordability isn't a concern, you can opt to replace several missing teeth this way.
 Most of the time, each crown is attached to its own dental implant.
 However, because implants are exceptionally strong, several teeth can be replaced by one implant if they're bridged together.